1. Cornerstone growth strategy

 One church with multiple campuses

 Cornerstone is one church with congregations meeting at different locations, each with its own personality but holding to common values.
-The congregations are currently located at Concord, Eastwood, Strathfield, Homebush Bay and Rhodes and have their own pulpit ministry and leadership team.
+The congregations are currently located at Concord, Eastwood, Strathfield, Homebush Bay, Rhodes, Willoughby and Kogarah and have their own pulpit ministry and leadership team.

 Church planting is a most effective way to mobilize God’s people to reach more people with the gospel.
 New church plants, properly established and led, are strategic in finding new opportunities to connect and engage with new people.
 At the same time, the sending congregations are themselves revitalized as the shared vision to reach out again confronts them in real ways and encourages people to step up to fill in resulting ministry vacuums.

 It is important that Cornerstone continues to plant churches to the glory of God.

 Church planting is best done as a shared ministry of multiple congregations of the one church.
 Cornerstone is one body with multiple congregations within it.
 Each new congregation enlarges this body.
 As a body of congregations, it is believed that together they can effectively and efficiently plant sustainable congregations.

 Cornerstone has characteristics of both a small and a large church.
 Its congregations and members benefit from the community of smaller congregations but also from the strength in resources of a big church.

 One of the great benefits of being a small church is that people can more effectively reach and adapt to the community they serve.
 Locating congregations in new neighbourhoods enables the church to make better connections with those who live and play in the surrounding area and facilitate those who have existing and ongoing relationship with the community in reaching them with the gospel.